Environmental Services – Zero Waste

 Tire collection program at East End Drop-Off Center, Hazelwood Drop-off Center, and West End Drop-Off Center.

-Electronic and Household Hazardous Waste recycling drop-off hosted at Environmental Services in Strip District and heavily subsidized by the City of Pittsburgh.
+Tuesday and Thursday drop-off hosted at Environmental Services in Strip District and heavily subsidized by the City of Pittsburgh.
 Drop-offs are hosted twice per week and must be scheduled in advance.

 Tire recycling with pickup and drop-off services.